 About This Statistic

 A number of related statistics illustrate further the current state of racial inequality in the United States.
-Unemployment is second highest among Black or African American individuals in the U.S. with 13.1 percent unemployed, according to the Bureau of Labor Statistics in 2013.
-With 13.6 percent unemployment, Americans of Puerto Rican ethnicity ranked first in unemployment that year.
-Hispanic individuals (of any race) were most likely to go without health insurance as of 2012, with 30.7 percent uninsured.
-In 2010, infant mortality rates were by far the highest among non-Hispanic black Americans, at 11.46 deaths per one thousand live births.
+Unemployment is the highest among Black or African American individuals in the U.S. with 8.5 percent unemployed, according to the Bureau of Labor Statistics in 2016.
+With 8.4 percent unemployment, Americans of Dominican ethnicity ranked second in unemployment that year.
+Hispanic individuals (of any race) were most likely to go without health insurance as of 2016, with 19.3 percent uninsured.